Observability (software): "Pillars of observability"

 Metrics, logs and traces are most commonly listed as the pillars of observability.
 Majors et al. suggest that the pillars of observability are high cardinality, high-dimensionality, and explorability, arguing that runbooks and dashboards have little value because "modern systems rarely fail in precisely the same way twice."

 Self monitoring

 Self monitoring is a practice where observability stacks monitor each other, in order to reduce the risk of inconspicuous outages.
 Self monitoring may be put in place in addition to high availability and redundancy to further avoid correlated failures.

+Observability of AI systems

+As machine learning and large language models have moved into production, observability has been applied to artificial intelligence systems as well, a specialization known as AI observability.
+Because these models draw their outputs from probability distributions, a system can look healthy by conventional measures such as latency and error rate, yet still return answers that are wrong, irrelevant, or unsafe.
+To capture this, AI observability keeps the conventional pillars of metrics, logs, and traces, and adds signals that are specific to models, such as token usage, output quality, and model drift.
+It is often described as the runtime monitoring layer of MLOps, and open standards, such as the OpenTelemetry semantic conventions for generative AI, aim to record model calls, token usage, and evaluation scores in a way that any tool can read.